-From Cisco Nexus Dashboard Fabric Controller Release 12.0.1a supports the existing AV-pair format that you created in Cisco Nexus Dashboard Fabric Controller Release 11.x.
-However, if you are creating a new AV-pair, use the format that is mentioned above.
-Ensure that the shell: domains must not have any spaces.
+From Cisco Nexus Dashboard Fabric Controller Release 12.0.1a supports the existing AV-pair format you created in Cisco Nexus Dashboard Fabric Controller Release 11.x.
+However, if you are creating a new AV-pair, use the format mentioned above.
+Ensure that the shell:domains should not have any spaces.